rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 ### Intro

-In this scenario we will take a closer look at the OpenShift Container Platform scheduler, how limits works, and how it can impact your platforms behaviour and performance.
+In this scenario we will take a closer look at the OpenShift Container Platform scheduler, how limits works, and how it can impact your platforms behavior and performance.
 At the end of this scenario, you should have a better understanding of why you should care about the OpenShift Container Platform scheduler.

 The Labs Generic dashboard should look something like this:
 [![alt text](img/0-init.png)](https://rht-labs-events.github.io/summit-lab-2018-doc/scenario0/img/0-init.png)